-To expand the users base in EGI-ACE, the following activities will be pursued:
+To expand the users base in EGI-ACE, the following activities are being pursued:

-- Perform a gap analysis to understand the current customer landscape. - Identify emerging areas and underrepresented disciplines. - Organize marketing and targeted activities to reach the new stakeholders. - Provide technical support on computational and compute-related data management activities, propose advanced solutions and provision resources for supporting the integration plans - Organize sound training plans to address the needs of the different stakeholders. - Record engagement opportunities.
+- Perform a gap analysis to understand the current customer landscape. - Identify emerging areas and underrepresented disciplines. - Organize marketing and targeted activities to reach the new stakeholders. - Provide technical support on computational and compute-related data management activities, propose advanced solutions and provision resources for supporting the integration plans. - Organize sound training plans to address the needs of the different stakeholders. - Annually record and plan the engagement opportunities.
 Analysis of the current (customers) landscape.